 Of course, if there are tons of competition, it is essential to distinguish your blog from everyone else by finding a corner or audience that is not that widespread.

-Is the topic upstream in Google Trends?
+Is the Niche, You are finding, Upstream in Google Trends?

 Google Trends is a convenient way to get a snapshot of public interest in a particular topic.
 Take, for example, this trend chart for blogging popularity.